 To Reapply or Not to Reapply?

-Applying to medical school is a long, competetive process, and it often takes more than one application cycle to receive an acceptance.
+Applying to medical school is a long, competitive process, and it often takes more than one application cycle to receive an acceptance.
 It can be disappointing and difficult to figure out why you didn’t get accepted.